aosabook/500lines/crawler/chapter.md

                           self.read_response)
 ```

 The method sends a GET request.
 A real application would check the return value of `send` in case the whole message cannot be sent at once.
 But our request is small and our application unsophisticated.
 It blithely calls `send`, then waits for a response.
-Of course, it must register yet another callback and return control to the event loop.
-The final callback processes the server's response:
+Of course, it must register yet another callback and relinquish control to the event loop.
+The next and final callback, `read_response`, processes the server's reply:

 ```python
     # Method on Fetcher class.